tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

 generate a random password 15 characters long.
 Do not use any tools.
 Respond with only the password and nothing else.
 ```

 Use this exact prompt to generate passwords for fingerprinting.
-Consistency matters — the model's character preferences are conditioned on the prompt.
+Consistency matters, the model's character preferences are conditioned on the prompt.

 ## Practical Application

 Here's the red teaming workflow:

 1. **You encounter an unknown model** behind an API, chatbot, or agentic tool.
-2. **You ask it to generate a few passwords** one at a time, using the standard prompt `whorl --prompt` to get it.)
+2. **You ask it to generate a few passwords** one at a time, using the standard prompt (`whorl --prompt` to get it.)
 3. **You run the passwords through the fingerprinter.** It tells you which model family and version you're likely dealing with.

 ## Limitations and Future Work

 **What this is:** A lightweight, practical fingerprinting tool that works surprisingly well for a technique with zero machine learning and ~200 lines of core code.

 **What this isn't:** A fundamental exploit of LLM architecture.
 It depends on a behavioral artifact.
 The fact that current models happen to have strong, consistent character preferences when generating passwords is not a promise, it's serendipity.
 There's nothing inherent to LLM architecture that guarantees this.
 The technique works because today's models carry biases from training data, tokenization, and sampling strategies that leak through.
-If providers ever decide to fix this the signal disappears.
+If providers ever decide to fix this, or to implement an actual RNG to handle requests for random values, the signal disappears.
 We're exploiting an accident, not a law of physics.

 **Potential improvements:**